redwoodjs/redwood/docs/docs/logger.md

+---
+title: Logging
+description: Use the Redwood Logger to observe your application
+slug: logger
+---
 # Logger

 RedwoodJS provides an opinionated logger with sensible, practical defaults that grants you visibility into the applications while you're developing and after you have deployed.